pact-foundation/pact-ruby/README.md

 ```

 To define service provider states that create the right data for "a thing exists" and "a thing does not exist", write the following in the service provider project.
-Note that these states have been defined only for the 'My Consumer' consumer by using the Pact.provider_states_for block.

 ```ruby